Real-DeviLs/DSA/C++/Recursions/README.md

 8. Given a list of n distinct elements, write a function that lists all permutations of that list.

-9. Given a list of n distinct elements and a number k, write a function that lists all k­element subsets of that list.
+9. Given a list of n distinct elements and a number k, write a function that lists all k-element subsets of that list.
 Make sure not to output the same subset multiple times.

-10. Given a list of n distinct elements and a number k, write a function that lists all k­element permutations of that list.
+10. Given a list of n distinct elements and a number k, write a function that lists all k-element permutations of that list.

 11. Given a list of n distinct elements and a number k, write a function that lists all possible